 At midnight on the 23rd June the coast of Andalucía, indeed the coast around the whole of Spain, will twinkle with the light from hundreds of bonfires

-This is the night of San Juan, the shortest night, the summer solstice.
-In pagan times it was not a celebration, for the night portends the start of winter.
+This is the night of San Juan.
+During pagan times it was the shortest night, the summer solstice.
+In those far off times it was not a celebration, for the night portends the start of winter.
 It was a time of sacrifice and feasting to please the gods who returned the favour at the winter solstice on the 22nd December by having the sun, once again, start to rise earlier and set later.
 It was a time of change and purification.
 Fire and water, hot and cold, night and day.

 On some beaches, effigies will be put to the flame.
 Originally, as pagans turned into Christians, the effigy represented Judas Iscariot.
 Estepona run a competition for the best effigy called, ‘Quemando los Bigotes de San Juan’, (‘Burning the moustache of San Juan’).
 Bigotes is a euphemism for the bandoleros that plagued the area until the mid 20th Century.
 In Andalucía particularly, the effigies started to represent infamous local or national personalities, a brave thing to do in the Franco days.